torvalds/linux/Documentation/networking/can_ucan_protocol.rst

 and that is also available as a standalone USB stick.

 The UCAN protocol has been designed to be hardware-independent.
-It is modeled closely after how Linux represents CAN devices internally.
+It is modeled closely after how GNU/Linux represents CAN devices internally.
 All multi-byte integers are encoded as Little Endian.

 All structures mentioned in this document are defined in